Merzasphor/MWSE/docs/source/types/niSkinInstance.md

 ### `bones`

+*Read-only*.
 The bone influences for this skin instance.

 **Returns**: